Generic identification of binary-valued hidden Markov processes

-for the probability that the stochastic process $(X_t)$ generates the string $v\in\S^n$ (for technical convenience we let stochastic processes start at $t=1$) and we simply write $p=p_X$ if this cannot lead to confusion.
+refers to the probability that the stochastic process $(X_t)$ generates the string $v\in\S^n$ (for technical convenience we let stochastic processes start at $t=1$).
+We simply write $p=p_X$ if this cannot lead to confusion.
 We write $'$ for matrix transposition throughout.
-Note finally that none of our algebraic arguments exceed an elementary level, see \cite{Cox} for an appropriate textbook.
+None of our algebraic arguments exceed an elementary level, see \cite{Cox} for an appropriate textbook.